CookEditors/NOS/_posts/2015-08-28-ice-from-a-corpse.md

 For a long minute the Doc stood silent.

 “You’ll need some kind of a corrosive agent to take that plastic stuff off.
-Lye ’ll do.”
+Lye’ll do.”

 Then he stopped.